dynobase-icon

 Time to 10x your DynamoDB productivity with Dynobase [learn more]

-Accessing DynamoDB is a bit different than with traditional databases.
-Most of us are probably accustomed to long-lived connections to SQL databases authenticated using username and password combination.
-DynamoDB is different.
-In this article we'll try to cover that.
+Accessing DynamoDB is different from traditional databases.
+Most of us are probably accustomed to long-lived connections to SQL databases authenticated using a username and password combination.
+DynamoDB, however, uses a different approach.
+In this article, we'll cover the essentials of DynamoDB access control.

 Access to DynamoDB is secured using IAM (Identity and Access Management).
-This means, you need a valid AWS Identity to authenticate your requests and that identity must have sufficient permissions to create or access DynamoDB resources.
-Authentication in AWS can be achieved in a number of ways:
+This means you need a valid AWS Identity to authenticate your requests, and that identity must have sufficient permissions to create or access DynamoDB resources.
+Authentication in AWS can be achieved in several ways:

-• using AWS account root from the AWS console or using pair of access and secret keys
+• Using the AWS account root from the AWS console or using a pair of access and secret keys.
+This method is highly discouraged due to the significant security risks associated with using root credentials.

-• using IAM user from the AWS console or using pair of access and secret keys
+• Using an IAM user from the AWS console or using a pair of access and secret keys.

-• using IAM role which is attached to a IAM user to AWS resource, such as AWS Lambda function or EC2 instance
+• Using an IAM role which is attached to an IAM user or AWS resource, such as an AWS Lambda function or EC2 instance.
+IAM roles provide temporary security credentials and are a more secure option.

-• using AWS Vault, an open-source tool which issues temporary credentials from long lived IAM identities stored securely on your machine
+• Using AWS Vault, an open-source tool that issues temporary credentials from long-lived IAM identities stored securely on your machine.

 How to Give Lambda Access to DynamoDB